mikezano/swpc-vue/CodePen step-by-step.md

 - Include Vue library (don't forget to actually select it)
 - Add markup #app
 - Create const app = .... to hold app
+- Bind a string
+- Bind an array